Easy Parsnip Purée – Creamy + Rich

 While both have a similar consistency, parsnips have a brighter flavor and are sweeter than potatoes.
 The added flavor complements the meat dish with an added flavor dimension.

-Smoked Beef Short Ribs
+Smoked Beef Short Ribs on a plate.

-Anytime we do a rich stew or braise we make sure we have a side of parsnip purée ready.
-The purée soaks in the juices from the meat making it extra delicious!
+Anytime we do a rich stew or braise, we make sure we have a side of parsnip purée ready.
+The purée soaks in the juices from the meat, making it extra delicious!
 Here are a few of our favorites.

 Fire + Wine Cookbook Cover